 Children under the age of 16 years old are welcome on all easy and moderate walks when accompanied by their parent or guardian.
 Young people 16 years old and over are welcome on all walks.

 As part of the walking festival programme, we are pleased to offer you the opportunity to get together with other walkers, the leaders and organisers, for an evening of good food, drinks and enjoyable company.

 There will be a three course, hot buffet meal held on Thursday, 22nd September, in the Arts Room, Dragon Theatre, Barmouth, at 7.30pm.
 The cost of the evening will be £17.50 per head and there will be a bar available for you to purchase from a selection of wine, beer and soft drinks.
 Please indicate at the time of booking if you would like tickets, though there may be limited availability during the week.
 We do hope you can join us for what has already proven to be a popular part of our festival.

 How is the event managed?

-Barmouth Publicity Association has developed this event, taking expert advice to ensure a safe, interesting and variable programme for your enjoyment.
+The event has been developed in conjunction with expert advice to ensure a safe, interesting and variable programme for your enjoyment.
 Risk assessments have been carried out to reduce the potential for accidents, though common sense plays a large part in outdoor pursuits of any kind.
 Participants are therefore requested to take every precaution and be aware of the needs of fellow walkers.
 Walk Leaders have been chosen for their local knowledge and experience; most are experienced local enthusiasts.
 They are fully conversant with the needs of walkers at all levels of ability.
 Local historians and naturalists lead some walks.